dusrb37/Anonymize-Anyone/README.md

 - `--ffel_weight` Focused Feature Enhancement Loss
 - `--threshold` Parameter for critical feature mask, It is recommended to experiment by adjusting it up or down from 0.5
 - `--with_difference_loss` Difference Loss
-- `--difference_prompt` prompt that you want to preserve
+- `--difference_prompt` Prompt that you want to preserve
 - `--num_difference_images` Number of generating images for difference prompt, 200-300 worked well for our cases